S.O.S. Eisberg

 S.O.S.
-Eisberg (aka S.O.S.
+Eisberg (released in English as S.O.S.
 Iceberg and Iceland) is a 1933 German-US pre-Code drama film directed by Arnold Fanck and starring Gustav Diessl, Leni Riefenstahl, Sepp Rist, Gibson Gowland, Rod La Rocque, and Ernst Udet.
 The film was written by Tom Reed based on a story by Arnold Fanck and Friedrich Wolf.
 (Note: Wolf's involvement in S.O.S.
 Eisberg was uncredited because he was Jewish and a member of the Communist Party of Germany, a fate that befell others, after the seizure of power by the Nazis in 1933.)
 S.O.S.
 Eisberg follows the account of the real-life Alfred Lothar Wegener polar expedition of 1929–30.

 Among the stars in S.O.S.
 Eisberg were Leni Riefenstahl, who had just made her directorial debut in The Blue Light (1932).
 Riefenstahl, in her last film as an actress, co-starred with Gustav Diessl and Ernst Udet in the German version S.O.S.
 Eisberg, and with Gibson Gowland and Rod La Rocque in the English version, S.O.S.
 Iceberg.
 Ernst Udet, a former German ace in the First World War, in a cameo performance, flew in both versions.
 (Note: Ernst Udet scored 62 aerial victories, the second-highest German ace in the First World War, then became a "stunt pilot, explorer and hunter" after the war.)